 • Travel insurance

-We meet at 1.00pm at the Sudima Auckland City Hotel to meet fellow group members.
+We meet at 1.00pm at the Mercure Auckland, Queen Street Hotel to meet fellow group members.
 Luggage can be stored prior to check in later in the afternoon.

 We will walk to the ferry building, and take a 10 minute ferry ride to the picturesque harbourside suburb of Devonport (bring your Gold Card if you are lucky enough to have one) We will walk along the waterfront with its luxury waterfront homes and up to North Head for impressive views back to the city., There is the option of a visit to the New Zealand Navy Museum before heading back to Devonport to stroll through the township and perhaps stop for a well-earned ice cream or a drink.